 The Internet of Things (IoTs) provide both and opportunity and challenge to fulfil the expectations of the new global development agenda.
 IoTs are a core set of emerging technologies which have great potential to improve connectivity by connecting smart devices, applications, services, and even people over the Internet network.
 IoTs are increasingly common to build sustainable and smart cities in developed world: not just as connected smart phones or tablets, but also as extended to a wide range of multiple machines and services, including vehicles, household applications, wearable devices, health-care monitors, energy consumption meters, or security systems.
 IoTs can also greatly benefit populations in regions in developing countries: specifically impactful applications of IoTs could facilitate - IoT applications in agricultural fields can check soil conditions, connected thermometers can monitor vaccine delivery and storage in real-time, smart sensors can measure a level of pollution in the air or water, and other smart devices can also provide remote diagnosis of diseases, are as just few examples.
 The deployment of IoT is expected to connect an estimated 50 billion devices to the network by year 2020.
 For the effective deployment of IoT, standards are required to enable interoperability of IoT applications and datasets employed by various vertically oriented industry sectors IoT systems.

-Areas where political guidance by the high-level political forum is required:

-The following key areas as a means of promoting access and use of ICTs, and in particular broadband, as a foundation for sustainable development:

-How to build enabling environment for effective public/private partnerships for financing and investment in ICT infrastructure and upgrading;

-How to recognise and harness the role of ICTs as cross-cutting enablers for sustainable development;

-Closing the digital divides, including the gender divide

-Prioritization ICT/Broadband and the Internet as a global public utility.
-ICTs need to be on par with roads, bridges and other basic services and utilities, as recognized in the Istanbul Programme of Action for Least Developed Countries and SDG9 Target 9.c.

 Policy recommendations on ways to accelerate progress in poverty eradication:

 ICT regulators and policy makers as well as industry and the wider community of stakeholders recognize that ICTs play a crucial role in the achievement of the SDGs, and that issues such as affordability and availability, including with regard to creating incentives for innovation and entrepreneurship, must be addressed at the policy level in both a comprehensive and integrated manner.
 The issues are complex and multi-faceted, but what is clear is that there is an interdependence of targets and goals and that ICTs have a pivotal role to play to achieve the SDGs.